B2C SaaS

 Imagine a parent entering the website with undefined or loosely defined activity in mind.
 This user group is relying on inspiration, recommendations and filters to guide them.
 The old home page fails to meet this expectation, resulting in friction and a decline in user satisfaction at that touchpoint.

-Use Scenario example: A parent wants ideas for activities their child might enjoy but does not yet have a specific option in mind.
+Use Scenario: A parent wants ideas for activities their child might enjoy but does not yet have a specific option in mind.

 Suggested Design enhancements